 Community Character Covenant

-Students who violate any of the above will be subject to consequences that, depending upon severity and/or frequency, could include loss of privileges, suspension, and in the most serious cases, expulsion.
-In cases of more serious consequences, the Head of School will be consulted and he, within his judgment and discretion, will deal with the offender, as he deems appropriate.
-It is understood that rules have to be enforced if the standards, beliefs and values of a community are to have any meaning.
+Students who violate any of the points of this covenant or the Parent & Student Handbook will be subject to consequences that, depending upon the severity and/or frequency, could include loss of privileges, suspension, and in the most serious cases, expulsion.
+In incidents requiring more serious consequences, the Head of School will be consulted and he, within his judgment and discretion, will deal with the offender, as he deems appropriate.
+It is understood that rules have to be enforced if the standards, beliefs, and values of a community are to have any meaning.
 In all cases of disciplinary action, it will always have the dual purpose of instructing the student and in preserving the spirit of trust within the school community.